Kezar Life Sciences Inc. (KZR) Shares Down Despite Recent Market Volatility

-Kezar Life Sciences Inc. (NASDAQ: KZR)’s stock price has decreased by -2.17 compared to its previous closing price of 3.23.
-Nevertheless, the company has seen a loss of -5.67% in its stock price over the last five trading days.
+Kezar Life Sciences Inc. (NASDAQ: KZR)’s stock price has decreased by -10.16 compared to its previous closing price of 3.05. but the company has seen a -14.64% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Kezar Life Sciences Inc. (NASDAQ: KZR) Right Now?

-while the 36-month beta value is 0.30.Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for KZR is 0.24.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Kezar Life Sciences Inc. (KZR) is $16.67, which is $14.34 above the current market price.
-The public float for KZR is 54.06M, and currently, short sellers hold a 9.04% ratio of that floaft.
-The average trading volume of KZR on March 31, 2023 was 817.18K shares.
+The average price predicted by analysts for KZR is $16.67, which is $14.76 above the current price.
+The public float for KZR is 54.06M and currently, short sellers hold a 9.04% ratio of that float.
+The average trading volume of KZR on April 05, 2023 was 843.50K shares.

 KZR’s Market Performance

-KZR’s stock has seen a -5.67% decrease for the week, with a -43.72% drop in the past month and a -52.12% fall in the past quarter.
-The volatility ratio for the week is 8.80%, and the volatility levels for the past 30 days are at 9.02% for Kezar Life Sciences Inc. The simple moving average for the last 20 days is -28.29% for KZR stock, with a simple moving average of -58.40% for the last 200 days.
+The stock of Kezar Life Sciences Inc. (KZR) has seen a -14.64% decrease in the past week, with a -52.35% drop in the past month, and a -60.46% fall in the past quarter.
+The volatility ratio for the week is 8.62%, and the volatility levels for the past 30 days are at 9.44% for KZR.
+The simple moving average for the last 20 days is -32.05% for KZR stock, with a simple moving average of -63.82% for the last 200 days.

 Analysts’ Opinion of KZR